 Written by Eka Cahyaningrum (BNF Primate Scientist)

 Red langur monkeys (Presbytis rubicunda) can be found on the islands of Borneo and Karimata.
-This species also lives in the Sebangau Forest where we conduct primate behaviour research and other biodiversity studies.
+This species also lives in the Sebangau National Park peat-swamp forest where we conduct primate behaviour research and other biodiversity studies.

 The babies of this species are born snow white.
 The young animals’ fur begins to change to reddish-orange starting with its tail.
 The colour then spreads over its back to the whole body, so for a short period of time, it looks quite strange with only a bright orange tail.